-A consummate team player, Ira is known for acute attention to detail, honed analytical skills, his responsiveness to clients and an innate ability to synthesize and streamline large amounts of information into easily understood, fact-based and effective positions.
+A consummate team player, Ira is known for acute attention to detail, well-honed analytical skills, responsiveness to clients, and an innate ability to synthesize and streamline large amounts of information into easily understood, fact-based, and effective positions.
 Ira understands his clients’ business goals and the results they need to remain competitive and not bogged down in wasteful litigation.
-If, however, his clients must litigate, Ira works to help them to obtain attorneys’ fees.
-While generally there are very few cases where attorneys’ fees are awarded under the “American rule” of litigation, Ira’s advocacy has resulted in several awards of attorneys’ fees, based on Rule 11 sanctions and under applicable statutes.

 Select Reported Decisions